 He has a significant publication record with the articles published in 12 journals including the top-ranking journals: The Journal of Academic Librarianship; Library Management; Library and Information Research; Information Research: An International Electronic Journal; and Information & Culture: A Journal of History.
 He has made numerous presentations at the school, national and international levels.
 He has submitted both internal and external grant applications to the grant committees for review at the school, faculty and national levels and obtained internal grants including the SIS Research Fellowship (2011-2012), Faculty of Education Small Grant in 2013 and the Faculty of Arts and Education Grant Development Fund in 2016.
 In 2016, he got the CSU Special Studies Program award and achieved significant research outcomes.

-His research interests concentrate on five main areas: (1) leadership and management, (2) marketing, (3) knowledge management, (4) information technology use, and (5) information need and use.
+His research interests concentrate on six main areas: (1) leadership and management, (2) marketing, (3) knowledge management, (4) information technology use, (5) information need and use, and (6) information, access, culture and history.

 1. Winning the 2009 Eugene Garfield Doctoral Dissertation Fellowship from Beta Phi Mu, the International Library and Information Studies Honour Society.
 His dissertation title is The Management of Change in the Information Age: Approaches of Academic Library Directors in the United States.